thereviews/thereviews.github.io/_posts/2025-12-14-4-Channel-NVR.md

 ---
 title: " Best 4-Channel NVRs (2025) "
-description: " Top 4-channel NVRs for 2025.
+description: " Top 4 channel NVRs for 2025.
 Compare 4K recording, PoE support, ONVIF compatibility, and expandable HDD for reliable local surveillance. "
 date: 2025-12-30
 permalink: 4-Channel-NVR
 ---

 <!-- wp:paragraph -->
 <p>4-Channel NVRs are ideal for small surveillance setups in homes, shops, and small offices.
 They often include built-in PoE ports, 24/7 recording support, ONVIF/RTSP compatibility for mixed camera brands, and efficient compression like H.265/H.265+ for longer retention.
 This guide breaks down the best 4-channel NVRs based on stability, smart alerts, storage capacity, and ease of use.</p>